AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 .. image:: interface_footer.png

-The small box under the status allows to save the application settings to a file and subsequently load them.
+The small box in the lower right corner allows to save the application settings to a file and subsequently load them.
 This lets you quickly switch between several working modes. ``Loading scope`` selects the loaded settings scope: only camera settings, everything except for the camera, or all settings.

 If you want to only load some of the settings, you can manually edit saved settings files.
 It is a human-readable table, and the parameter names are relatively straightforward to decipher.
 Note that you can also load settings from the ``*_settings.dat`` file accompanying the saved data, as long as it was obtained using the same version of the software.
 This may be useful to make sure that you save the data with exactly the same parameters as before.